Thailand has been my second home for years and my favorite base that I’ve found after nearly eight years of traveling.

 Personally, Koh Samui piques little interest for me.
 I think there are better islands with better views/beaches and for a cheaper price.

-Koh Phangan is the wild party island with full moon raves on the beach that attract populations in the thousands.
+Koh Phangan is a wild party island with full moon raves on the beach that attract populations in the thousands.
 Yes, this is the home to that Full Moon party.
 Every month, revelers from all corners of the globe attend the

 shit show beach party as well as a number of other parties that happen when it’s not a full moon (Jungle, Waterfall, Black Moon parties…)